kojiishi/monitor-input-rs/README.md

 ## Set the input source

-You can set the input source
-by appending `=` and the input source name to the search string.
+To set the input source of display monitors, append `=` and the input source name.

 ### Set the input source by name
 ```shell-session